SpeedyCraftah/avr-pico-programmer/README.md

 - Instructions are streamed using the serial port to the Raspberry Pi Pico via USB which handles the rest.
 - Verifies flashed pages after programming to confirm a successful flash.

+## Problem
+- Initially, the ATTiny did not respond to any of my SPI programming commands, eventually after a bit of back and fourth with Microchip support, we figured out that the ATTiny does not support programming via 3.3V which the Raspberry Pi Pico uses for GPIO logic; all SPI pins must use a logic voltage of 5V, simply supplying Vcc with 5V is not enough.
+  - Luckily I managed to bypass the requirement for a 5V programming device by using a 3V3 5V logic converter which works by converting 3.3V signals to 5V signals, which effectively acts as a translator between the Pico and the ATTiny (PS.
+Any 3.3V to 5V logic converter PCB with support for at least 4 ports (MISO, MOSI, SCK, RESET) should work).

 ## How to use

 ### Flashing software